hjtan1998/GeoFG/README.md

 This repository contains the official source code for the paper:

-> Geometry-Aware Functional Group Modeling for 3D Molecular Representation Learning
+> GeoFG: Geometry-Aware Functional Group Modeling for 3D Molecular Representation Learning

 ---